 They stop recurring.
 Droppings, nesting debris, and corrosion are ongoing problems only when birds keep returning.
 Permanent territory avoidance ends the cycle, which reduces cleaning frequency, repair costs, slip hazards, and contamination risk.

-What causes a humane deterrent system to fail after initially working?
+What causes a non-lethal deterrent system to fail after initially working?

 Gaps in performance.
 If signal strength drops, zones go inactive, or faults go undetected, birds retest the territory.
 A single unchallenged landing can restart the return cycle.
 Continuous monitoring prevents those gaps before birds have a chance to reclaim the site.